 It is estimated that 1 in 400 babies are diagnosed with cerebral palsy in the UK with 30,000 children and 111,000 people currently living with the condition.

-If your child has cerebral palsy and you believe that this was caused by medical negligence, contact a member of our team for a free initial consultation on 0800 085 3295.
+If your child has cerebral palsy and you believe that this was caused by medical negligence, Call Us on 0800 042 3295.
 Alternatively, contact us with details of your potential medical negligence claim by email at firstname.lastname@example.org.Find out more about our Medical Negligence department